robisim74/qwik-speak/README.md

 - `runtimeAssets` Assets available at runtime
 - `keySeparator` Separator of nested keys.
 Default is `.`
 - `keyValueSeparator` Key-value separator.
 Default is `@@`
-- `rewriteRoutes` Rewrite routes as specified in Vite config for qwikCity
+- `rewriteRoutes` Rewrite routes as specified in Vite config for `qwikCity` plugin

 ### SpeakLocale
 The `SpeakLocale` object contains the `lang`, in the format `language[-script][-region]`, where: